How to Get Help

 Help for Alcohol and Drug Problems

 The Division of Behavioral Health has programs around the state to help people with alcohol and drug problems.
 There are programs for children, teenagers, and adults.
 If you or a loved one has a problem with alcohol or drugs, you can contact a treatment program for help.
-They will help you find the services you need.
+They can help you get the services you or a loved one needs.

 If you would like more information, please phone us at (573) 751-4942 or (800) 575-7480 or you may e-mail us at email@example.com.

 Help for Adolescents

 There are special programs to help children and youth between the ages of 12 and 17 who have an alcohol or drug problem.
 Minors can be signed into a program by their parents or guardians.
 In some cases they will placed in treatment by Youth Services, Children’s Services, or by the courts.

 There are programs around the state that serve women only.
 For those programs offering residential services, women can bring their young children into services with them.
 Women often have other serious problems in their lives besides alcohol and drug use.
 They need special help to deal with these problems.
 Women who are pregnant, have a newborn, or have children living with them have first priority to get help from these programs.

 Help for Adults

 A wide array of clinical treatment services for adults are located across the state.
 Multiple levels of care and comprehensive service packages are available to provide Missourians with access to treatment and to assist them in achieving and maintaining recovery from alcohol and drugs.
 Treatment routinely includes assessment, individual and group counseling, family counseling, education, participation in self-help groups, and other structured, therapeutic measures.
 Detoxification and residential support services are offered for those who need a safe, drug-free environment early in the treatment process.